 It takes a great deal of sheer courage for a person who has been domineered his or her whole life by a parent who tantrums and rages, blames, and lashes out when angry, to even attempt to leave their presence when they begin raging at you.
 It took me until my mid-forties to even think about trying it.
-The first time that I just left the room when my bpd/npd mother started in having a rage-and-criticism fit at me, I felt scared but very empowered.
+The first time that I just left the room when my BPD/NPD mother started in having a rage-and-criticism fit at me, I felt scared but very empowered.

-I Have used your “exit strategy” intervention in my own life as well as in my work!
+I have used your “exit strategy” intervention in my own life as well as in my work!

-I have discovered that the bathroom plays a very important role in a home [with a borderline mother] as children are taught early on that it is a “no disturb zone”, They are also experienced in knowing that it is a place visited numerous times a day by all people so there is no sense of abandonment when that door closes, unlike he front door of a home.
+I have discovered that the bathroom plays a very important role in a home [with a borderline mother] as children are taught early on that it is a “no disturb zone”, They are also experienced in knowing that it is a place visited numerous times a day by all people so there is no sense of abandonment when that door closes, unlike the front door of a home.

 The exit-to-the-bathroom can be repeated as often as necessary.

-In one case [in my clinical practice] the Mom actually got the message!!
+In one case in my clinical practice the Mom actually got the message!!
 She said in her tirade “and now you are going to go into the bathroom, RIGHT?”
 And her daughter didn’t respond.
 Later in the day when mom was calmer, the daughter, age 11, said simply “I go there when I am scared!”
 Mom was actually surprised when she thought back just how often her daughter had been going to the bathroom.
 It was a signal to her to get help.

 I usually recommend "Excuse me, I need a drink of water" as a routine exit comment for adult-to-adult exits.
-I very much like your bathroom exit excuse however, particularly for situations in which both parties are not in prior agreement on exit routines.
+I very much like your bathroom exit excuse, however, particularly for situations in which both parties are not in prior agreement on exit routines.
 It sounds also particularly apt for situations with a power differential like for a child with a raging mother.